mobiusml/mobius_on-premise_doc/source/similarity-search.rst

 * A list of distances in floating point precision that quanifies the similarity of similar images found.
 Since the lower distance implies higher similarity, this list is sorted in ascending order.
 * A list of image IDs (as added to the index) of the most similar images, sorted the same way as the first list.
-* A status message that says 'ok' if no error occurred in the search.
+* A status message, which says 'ok' if no error occurred in the search, and 'error' otherwise.

 Example of an output